-Starting in 2024, a lot of small businesses are being required to file a beneficial ownership information report to the Financial Crimes Enforcement Network (FinCEN).
+Starting in 2024, a lot of small businesses were required to file a beneficial ownership information report to the Financial Crimes Enforcement Network (FinCEN).

 But what is a beneficial ownership information (BOI) report, and which businesses need to file one?
 If you aren’t familiar with this report, don’t worry; in this guide, we’ll cover the essential facts you need to know to successfully file the beneficial ownership information report.